qdzlug/oxide-slurm/terraform/README.md

 # Slurm Cluster Terraform Deployment

-This project uses Terraform with the Oxide provider to deploy a Slurm cluster in the cloud.
+This project uses Terraform with the Oxide provider to deploy a Slurm cluster to an Oxide rack.
 The Terraform configuration creates the following resources:

 - **Project Data:** Fetches project information.
 - **SSH Key:** Creates an SSH key resource for instance access.